 psql (9.5.7, server 9.6.2) WARNING: psql major version 9.5, server major version 9.6.
 Some psql features might not work.
 SSL connection (protocol: TLSv1.2, cipher: ECDHE-RSA-AES256-SHA384, bits: 256, compression: off) Type "help" for help. postgres=>

-If the firewall is not configured to allow the IP address of the Azure Cloud Shell, the following error occurs:
+If the firewall is not configured to allow the IP address of Cloud Shell, the following error occurs:

 Create a blank database at the prompt by typing the following command: